Dobson v North Cumbria NHS Foundation Trust

 Dobson v North Cumbria NHS Foundation Trust [2021] IRLR 729 (EAT) is a UK labour law case, concerning the child care disparity that women face.

 Facts

 Dobson claimed that NHS Trust's demand for "flexible" work at weekends amounted to indirect sex discrimination, because it disadvantaged her in her care for 3 children, two of whom were disabled.

 The Tribunal decided there was no particular disadvantage because other women could do it, and so could the only man in the team.

+This case will be at the Employment Appeal Tribunal for the second time on 16th December 2025.